Consumer confidence plunges but 'better than expected'

 The relative resilience in consumer confidence was a positive sign for activity through the back half of the year, he said.

-The number of households who think now is a good time to purchase a major household item has fell to its lowest level in more than a decade.
+The number of households that think now is a good time to purchase a major household item has fell to its lowest level in more than a decade.

-However there was a pickup in spending on household furnishings and other durable
+However, there was a pickup in spending on household furnishings and other durable items.

 the retail sector."